What does Erin mean?

 Presented below is the birth name popularity of Erin for girls.
 Erin was first listed in 1950-1959 and reached its apex rank of #28 in the U.S. in the 1980s, and is at #325 presently.
 (2014 Birth Statistics)

 Below is a graphed comparison of the usage of Erin and associated names.
-Prominent related forms of Erin (#325 the previous year) listed in the Top 1000 are Taryn (#853 the previous year) and Eryn.
-Adoption of these girl names reached its highest in the year 1995 (usage of 0.5613%) and is now much less (usage 0.274%, 51.2% less), with the version Taryn becoming less stylish.
-Erin (#325) is the most chic baby name in this list.
+Prominent related forms of Erin (#325 2 years ago) listed in the Top 1000 are Taryn (#853 2 years ago) and Eryn.
+Adoption of these relations of Erin was common among parents in the year 1995 (usage of 0.5613%) and is somewhat less today (usage 0.274%, 51.2% less).
+Erin is more ubiquitous than the rest, while Taryn has become less contemporary.
 (2014 Birth Statistics)

 Erin▲ is alike in pronunciation to Eiren, Eirian, Erene, Euron, Iren and Irine.
 Other recommended similar baby names are Edin, Elin▲, Erena, Eris, Erma▼, Ermin, Erna▼ and Erwina.
 These names tend to be less frequently used than Erin.